Scotland always puzzles you.

 Whenever something is hard to explain, there’s always someone who claims that aliens are involved.
 And Rosslyn Chapel is no different.

 But it’s not the only stargate.
-The Pyramids of Giza, Stonehenge, and many more of history’s masterpieces were apparently made by aliens.
+They say aliens built the Pyramids of Giza, Stonehenge, and many more of history’s masterpieces.
 And the UFO hunters have a point, these are very strange artefacts of the past.

-And there’s even a bit of support for this theory.
-The area boasts loads more UFO sightings than average, and there are a few carvings that look a little like reptilian aliens.
+There’s even a little evidence for this theory.
+The area boasts more UFO sightings than average, and there are a few carvings that look a little like reptilian aliens.

 Do you believe this ancient chapel could be a gateway to other worlds?

-Everyone who visits Rosslyn Chapel is bewildered by the complexity of the detailed patterns.
+Everyone who visits Rosslyn Chapel is bewildered by the complexity of the detailed carvings.

 So, it’s no surprise it intrigued a 75-year-old musician and his son, an ex-code breaker.
 The two of them visited the chapel and immediately knew there was something more to the unique geometry.
 So, they spent 27 years trying to crack the code.